gpdowney/lightweightLSAT/docs/game/games.md

 Time limits will create too much pressure when you're learning the basics.
 Initially, it's better to practice being methodical rather than fast.

-If anything, use a [count-up timer][countup] to get objective information about where you spend your time.
+If anything, use a [count-up timer][count-up] to get objective information about where you spend your time.

 On test day, aim to finish the easier two games in under 15:00 total, so you have 10:00 each for the harder two.

 !!!
 Practice Tip "Tip: Sprint!"

-    The best way I've found to improve my speed on games is [Sprint practice][sprints].
+    The best way I've found to improve my speed on games is [Sprint practice][sprint].
     In a sprint, I choose an easier game and try to finish in ~4:00 or less.
     If I fail, I try the same game (or an easier one) again.